milo168/ECE209TimeStamp/index.md

 And it took around 7 hours to process the 13353 videos in CMActivities dataset to get their optical flows.

 ### Adjust SyncWISE to handle CMActivies dataset
-First, we modify the codes of SyncWISE and almost every function is corrected.
-The reasons are that CMActivies have different data format, no codes to compute IMU quality data, have problems when using floating point WindowSize and Stride, can handle only 3-axis IMU but now 4\*3-axis, the upsampling of IMU cannot be used here, load and store every results based on the start times, etc. We spent most of the time here.
+First, we modify the code of SyncWISE where almost every function is adjusted.
+The reasons are that CMActivies has different data format, no code to compute IMU quality data, has problems when using floating point WindowSize and Stride, can only handle 3-axis IMU but now we have 4\*3-axis, the upsampling of IMU cannot be used here, load and store every results based on the start times, etc. We spent most of the time here.
 And below are the functions corrected by us:

 <div align=center><img width="250" height="350" src="./Images/ModifiedFunctions.png"/></div>

 <center>Functions in SyncWISE modified by us</center>

-Second, we tune the hyperparameters because the length and data quality etc are different for CMActivies and original SyncWISE dataset.
+Second, we tune the hyperparameters because the length and data quality are different for CMActivies.
 The main hyperparameters are: Window_size_sec, STRIDE_SEC, kde_num_offset, kde_max_offset and Kernel_var.

 ## Deep Learning Models